0xbitx/Dedsec-Proxychain/README.md

-# Dedsec-Proxychain
+<h1 align="center"> DEDSEC PROXYCHAIN </h1>
-Update your ProxyChain configuration file with ease using our user-friendly tool.
+<h4 align="center"> Update your ProxyChain configuration file with ease using our user-friendly tool.
 Simplify the process of adding new proxy.
-Stay secure and anonymous with ProxyChain Updater Tool.
+Stay secure and anonymous with ProxyChain Updater Tool. </h4>

 ### INSTALLATION
 * sudo apt-get install proxychains